ElianHugh/templater/README.md

 # Template Usage

-Markdown templates can be found under the “Use Templates” tab, which lists both package templates and templater templates (including user-generated templates).
+Markdown templates can be found under the “Markdown Templates” tab, which lists both package templates and templater templates (including user-generated templates).
 You can use the search function to find your desired template quickly.

 Once you have selected a template, input a file name and choose where to save the file.
-Clicking confirm will close templater and open up the new rmarkdown file.
+Clicking done will close templater and open up the new rmarkdown file.

 # Template Creation